 IMPORTANT MESSAGE January 14, 2014:

-Republic Wireless is now selling an additional new phone, the Motorola Droid X. This is great news.
+Republic Wireless is now selling two additional phones, the Motorola Moto X and the Moto G. This is great news.

 If you want the $19/month option (including a 30 Day Trial using the link below) with the Motorola DEFY, you might be out of luck because any day now, when they run out of that phone, they're going to stop offering it--I have been told by Republic Wireless that this is going to happen soon (I am writing this message on January 14, 2014--click here to check if they are still offering it) and that price point--Republic Wireless will continue to support the DEFY XT with the current pricing model (and the phone itself is $200 cheaper than the Droid X at $99, but the same price as the Moto E) if you actually get one.

 I have been a customer of Republic Wireless since August 2012.
 This is my review and impressions of the service.
 Below you will find an honest accounting of what my experience has been so far.
 First let me say that I haven't been so excited about a phone company since vonage...and all I can say is "Its about time!"-- Republic Wireless should have AT&T and Verizon worried--their pricing structure and monthly plan for "hybrid" phones (wiFi and 3G) is disruptive (in a good way) and should bring down prices for all mobile phone customers.
 They now have thousands of customers and their user base is growing because their phones are reliable and their offering has been well proven.

 My review continues below--note that this is a two part review, so be sure and click the link below to continue to the second part.